resbaz/nectar-cloud-lessons/Lessons/Lesson_IV/Lesson_IV.md

 $ scp notes.txt USER_NAME@remote_machine_address:
 ```

-Do files move from
+Is the **origin**al file

-1. left to right
+1. Named on the left
-1. right to left?
+1. Named on the right

 -- *Slide End* --

 **Answer**

 Looking at the two commands you can see that the source for the transfer is on the left, and the target on the right.
-So the answer is A.
+So the answer is A. The original file is on the left, the target machine on the right.

 You can use a wildcard denoted by the asterisk character (*) to copy multiple files in one go.